minhtran-q/deep-dive-into-java/README.md

   + Support for functional programming
   + Reduced code with Anonymous Classes.
   + Easier to work with Stream API.
-  + Improved eeadability and maintainability.
+  + Improved readability and maintainability.

 </details>
 <details>